-These two programs also sound the same, which can cause some confusion, but they’re actually very different.
+Medicare and Medicaid also sound similar, but they’re actually very different.
 Let’s review the basics of both programs and explain how it works when you qualify for both Medicare and Medicaid.

 Medicare, developed in 1966, is a government program that was created to help retired Americans get affordable health insurance.
 The basic program is now known as Original Medicare.
 Original Medicare is split into two “parts.”